-The Health and Welfare Trust allows employers to provide an expansive range of coverage additional to those provided by the PHSP or a group benefits plan.
+The Health and Welfare Trust allows employers to provide an expansive range of coverage additional to those provided by the PHSP or a benefits plan.
 The trust encompasses the best of all benefits in one custom-crafted Blended Plan, ensuring no gaps in coverage are left open.

 In providing these benefits through a trust, rather than through conventional insurance contracts, an employer can improve their cash flow and reduce costs without jeopardizing the rights, security or income tax advantages of the company employees.

 Employers can deduct contributions to Health and Welfare Trusts in the year the legal obligation to make the payment to the trust arises, so long as they are reasonable and laid out to earn business or property income.
 Though, generally, none of the receipts from an employer are taxable, the trust will be taxed on any income it generates as a result of investments made in the course of managing the employee benefit programs.

 How it Works

 - The benefits provided by a Health and Welfare Trust are agreed to be paid in accordance with plan descriptions and governed by a Trust Agreement.

 - Pacific First, entering into a contract with the employer to provide administrative and actuarial services, agrees as named trustee to be responsible for receiving the employer’s plan contributions and arranging for the provisions of benefits to eligible employees and their dependents.

 - The employer makes monthly contributions to the plans, as actuarially determined, to sufficiently cover each eligible employee.